Welcome to Year 1 Curriculum page

 PE

-The children shall be doing PE on Monday and Tuesday.
-Please ensure that your child has their PE kit in school and that all items of clothing are clearly labelled to avoid any lost items.
+The children shall be doing PE on a Tuesday and Wednesday.
+Children should come to school in their PE kitPlease ensure that your child's clothing is clearly labelled to avoid any lost items.
 It is vital for health and safety reasons that your child has the correct PE kit.
-PE kits are to be left in school and shall be sent home at the end of each half term.

 Homework

-Homework will be set using Athletics and Purple Mash.
+Homework will be set using Mathletics and Purple Mash.
 Homework will usually focus on work covered during the school week and shall include a set of spellings for the children to practise reading and spelling .

 Mathletics